 The long hot California summer and drought is now really showing on the Bakersfield crop.
 The fields are not sizing well and the volume on Jumbo size carrots continue to drop off in supplies.
 We expect tight supplies on Jumbo and medium carrots for next 1 to 2 months until we get into the desert crop.

 Markets continue to rise on Jumbos.
 Quality of carrots is still good.

-CAULIFLOWER Gabe Romero/Mike Pacheco This market is steady overall.
-There is a pricing gap of three to five dollars depending on the shipper.
+CAULIFLOWER Gabe Romero/Mike Pacheco

+This market is firm overall.
+There continues to be a few shippers better off than others.
+A pricing gap of two to three dollars exists depending on the shipper.
 Escalated pricing is no longer in effect.
 Santa Maria and Yuma continue to be the main growing regions for this commodity.
 Yellow discoloration and slight spotting is still being reported sporadically upon arrivals.